-- Provides senior management involvement for IT services, involving multiple IT job family specialties and integrating new technology. - Analyzes practical situations and applies knowledge of the IT job family disciplines to meet the specialized needs of the organization. - Provides the highest level of technical IT expertise and guidance to organization administrators.
-Communicates using non-technical terms to administrators regarding IT services and functions. - Develops, interprets and applies policies and procedures governing the overall delivery of IT services. - Mentors and coaches managers, supervisors and employees in best practices and standards.
+- Provides senior management involvement for IT services, involving multiple IT job family specialties and integrating new technology. - Supervises IT Managers or IT supervisors. - Analyzes practical situations and applies knowledge of the IT job family disciplines to meet the specialized needs of the organization. - Provides the highest level of technical IT expertise and guidance to organization administrators.
+Communicates using nontechnical terms to administrators regarding IT services and functions. - Develops, interprets, and applies policies and procedures governing the overall delivery of IT services. - Mentors and coaches managers, supervisors, and employees in best practices and standards.

-- Serves as the most senior technical position and represents the highest level of professional expertise in consulting and advisory work across multiple job families. - May serve as a technical advisor to other senior- level management positions across the organization's IT operations. - Provides overall strategic direction and highest level technical guidance to assigned project or other personnel.
-Prepares activity and progress reports. - Responsible for developing the vision and designing, deploying and enhancing IT services support for the organization. - Makes strategic decisions including implementing initiatives across multiple divisions or across the agency/higher education institution. - Approves large, complex organization-wide IT projects involving multiple job families or IT specialty areas. - May direct the operation and maintenance of agency/higher education institutionlevel system platforms. - Serves as a technical executive sponsor of large scale IT projects. - Manages and monitors IT Services budgets.
+- Serves as the most senior technical position and represents the highest-level of professional expertise in consulting and advisory work across multiple job families. - May serve as a technical advisor to other senior-level management positions across the organization's IT operations. - Provides overall strategic direction and highest-level technical guidance to assigned project or other personnel. - Prepares activity and progress reports. - Responsible for developing the vision and designing, deploying, and enhancing IT services support for the organization. - Makes strategic decisions including implementing initiatives across multiple divisions or across the agency/HE institution. - Approves large, complex organization-wide IT projects involving multiple job families or IT specialty areas. - May direct the operation and maintenance of agency/HE institution-level system platforms. - Serves as a technical executive sponsor of large-scale IT projects. - Manages and monitors IT services budgets. - Serves as the agency/HE institution representative for multi-agency or statewide technology projects. - May direct IT services management teams. - Identifies technical IT training gaps and develops skills development plans.